skillrepos/ai-aip/labs.md

 ![Execution](./images/aa31.png?raw=true "Execution")

+<br><br>

-5. Now, that we know how the code works and that it works, let's consider the overall approach.
+4. Now, that we know how the code works and that it works, let's consider the overall approach.
 Since there are multiple functions going on here (getting info, finding flights, booking flights) it doesn't necessarily make sense to have just one agent doing all those things.
 Let's add two other agents - a *travel agent* to help with finding flights, and a customer_service_agent to help with user interactions.
 To start, open the code for editing.

 ```
 code agent5.py
 ```

+<br><br>

-6. Now, replace the single *booking agent* definition with these definitions for the 3 agents (making sure to get the indenting correct):
+5. Now, replace the single *booking agent* definition with these definitions for the 3 agents (making sure to get the indenting correct):

 **Directions:** Copy the block of replacement text in gray below and paste over the single agent definition in the code.
 Reminder - you may need to use keyboard shortcuts to copy and paste.
 The screenshots are only to show you before and after - they are not what you copy.